 Children who are in residence at the agency’s treatment programs in Rhinebeck, NY, are enrolled in the special education program operated by the Astor Learning Center, which was incorporated in 1980 as a state approved private school for children with emotional problems.
 In 1988, 1994 and in 2001, The Astor Learning Center was designated as a Blue Ribbon School of Excellence by the U.S. Department of Education.

 Astor — proudly sponsored by the Archdiocese of New York, whose values are deeply rooted in the Catholic faith and whose service delivery reaches all faiths — today serves a region stretching from Dutchess County, through the Hudson Valley, and into the Bronx, NY, serving over 10,000 children.

 Astor has grown and continues to grow in response to the evolving needs of our communities.
 Now much more than a residential Home for Children, Astor’s services are available through Astor’s Child Guidance Clinics, Astor Counseling Centers, Astor Early Childhood Programs, Day Treatment Programs, Home-based Crisis Intervention, school-based services and preventive services.

 Services For Children & Families

 To reflect the wide range of services that Astor offers today and its commitment to helping children and their entire families, Astor officially changed its name in 2009 to become “Astor Services for Children & Families”.
-Come and grow with us as we continue to expand on the vital work begun at Astor more than 50 years ago.
+Come and grow with us as we continue to expand on the vital work begun at Astor, as we enter our 65th year.